Furniture

 Styles in furniture - Neogotic

-In the first half of the 19th century, architects and designers began to look to older architectural styles for inspiration, and many of these underwent a period of revival.
-They can be broadly grouped into two main trends, neoclassical and neo-gothic.
-The Neo-Gothic style is inspired by elements of 12th-century Gothic architecture.
-It emerged in England around 1840 as a reaction against the neoclassical style adopted at that time by many European countries and dominated the rest of the century until the end.
+In the first half of the 19th century, architects and designers began to look to older architectural styles for inspiration, and many of these underwent a renaissance.
+They can be broadly grouped into two main trends, Neoclassical and Neo-Gothic.
+The neo-Gothic style is inspired by elements of 12th-century Gothic architecture.
+It emerged in England around 1840 as a reaction against the neoclassical style then adopted by many European countries and dominated the rest of the century until the end.

 neo-gothic chamber